UniqueNetwork/unique-marketplace-api/README.md

 ### Using the expression browser
 Let us try looking at some data that Prometheus has collected about itself.
 To use Prometheus's built-in expression browser, navigate to http://localhost:9090/graph and choose the "Table" view within the "Graph" tab.
-As you can gather from http://localhost:9090/metrics, one metric that Prometheus exports about itself is called promhttp_metric_handler_requests_total (the total number of /metrics requests the Prometheus server has served).
+As one can gather from http://localhost:9090/metrics, one of the metric data that Prometheus exports about itself is called promhttp_metric_handler_requests_total (the total number of /metrics requests the Prometheus server has served).
 Go ahead and enter this into the expression console:

 </details>